-A watershed is a land area that funnels rainfall and snowmelt to creeks, streams, and rivers, and eventually to lakes, reservoirs, bays, and the ocean.
+A watershed is a land area that funnels rainfall or snowmelt to a watercourse or larger body of water.

 A watershed can be minute in scale, consisting of just a small lake or a single county.
 However, some watersheds extend for thousands of square miles and can include streams, rivers, lakes, reservoirs, and underlying groundwater.